eXp World (EXPI)

 eXp World's primary competitors include Realogy Holdings (NYSE:RLGY), Zillow (NASDAQ:ZG), Redfin (NASDAQ:RDFN), and Compass (NYSE:COMP).

-We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend. eXp World’s recent history shows its demand slowed significantly as its revenue was flat over the last two years.
+We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend. eXp World’s recent performance shows its demand has slowed as its annualized revenue growth of 5.7% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs. eXp World Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 6.1% over the next 12 months.
-Although this projection suggests its newer products and services will spur better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 4.4% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and suggests its products and services will see some demand headwinds.

 6. Operating Margin

-eXp World’s operating margin might have seen some fluctuations over the last 12 months but has remained more or less the same.
+eXp World’s operating margin might fluctuated slightly over the last 12 months but has generally stayed the same.
 The company broke even over the last two years, inadequate for a consumer discretionary business.
 Its large expense base and inefficient cost structure were the main culprits behind this performance.

 7. Earnings Per Share